Implementation Progress: Dec 2023 - May 2025

 All feedback items were tracked and responded to within agreed timeframes.
 Actions taken include activity adjustments, provision of information, or referral where appropriate.
 Serious complaints trigger specific investigation protocols.

-Regular monitoring field visits are conducted by MEAL and program staff (376 visits reported cumulatively) to observe activities, gather informal feedback, and verify data.
+Regular monitoring field visits are conducted by MEAL and program staff to observe activities, gather informal feedback, and verify data.